meshadaptation/pragmatic/README.md

 $ sudo make install

-# RPM
-A RPM spec file is provided in the source root directory.
-Typically you need to create a tar ball of the source directory and then execute rpmbuild, e.g.:

-$ rpmbuild -ta pragmatic-0.1.tar.gz

-See rpmbuild documentation for more details.

 # DEBIAN

 A Debian package is provided.
 To build a deb simply cd to the source